RTS games are thoughtful, tactical games that can fall into lots of subcategories, and there’s a handful of great ones on the Nintendo Switch.

 To help you find the best game possible, I’ve handpicked the 9 best Switch RTS games, covering as many different niches and play styles as possible.

-Northgard is one of the most interesting medieval games on the Nintendo Switch and it offers a fantastic RTS experience for fans of the genre.
+Northgard is an interesting game set in the medieval era and offers a fantastic RTS experience for fans of the genre.

 In Northgard, you take control of a group of warriors in an unfamiliar land, competing with threats like possessed valkyries.
 Your band of vikings will need to expand their base, manage resources and defend against attackers, all while trying to survive and thrive.